-The longer run inflation expectation is 2.0%, the longer run Fed Funds rate projection is 2.9% (3.0% in terms of the upper range of the Fed funds target rate), which represents the Fed' best guess at the natural rate of interest.
+The longer run inflation expectation is 2.0%, the longer run Fed Funds rate projection is 2.9% (3.0% in terms of the upper range of the Fed funds target rate), which represents the Fed's best guess of the natural rate of interest.
 The natural rate can be disaggregated into a natural real rate (i.e., net of inflation) and an inflation rate.
-The Fed's inflation projection is 2.0% which suggests they view the natural real rate of interest at 1.0%.
+The Fed's longer run inflation projection is 2.0% which suggests they view the natural real rate of interest around 1.0%, which is roughly consistent with NY Fed President Williams' academic work on estimating the natural real rate of interest.

-The longer run unemployment rate projection is 4.5%, which is the Fed's best guess at the natural unemployment rate.
-At the current rate of 3.8% there is some chance that the economy is operating above capacity.
+The longer run unemployment rate projection is 4.5%, which is the Fed's best guess of the natural unemployment rate.
+At the current rate of 3.7% there is some chance that the economy is operating above capacity.